yzhao062/anomaly-detection-resources/README.rst

 #.
 Outlier Datasets
 #.
 Open-source and Commercial Libraries/Toolkits
 #.
 Key Conferences & Journals
-#. **Paper Downloader (under development)**: a Python script to download open-access papers listed in this repository.

 **More items will be added to the repository**.
-Please feel free to add other key resources by opening an issue report, submitting a pull request, or dropping me an email @ (zhaoy@cmu.edu).
+Please feel free to suggest other key resources by opening an issue report, submitting a pull request, or dropping me an email @ (zhaoy@cmu.edu).
 Enjoy reading!

 ----